Gaurav-Shahare/currency-converter-mcp-server/README.md

 ## Credits

-The currency conversion APIs are provided by the [Currency API](https.github.com/fawazahmed0/exchange-api) project.
+The currency conversion APIs are provided by the https://github.com/fawazahmed0/exchange-api project.